Introduction: How to Laser Cut at Duke

 2. Sketch in Fusion 360 and Export to Illustrator

-A preferable method when designing for engineering is to sketch your part in Fusion 360, then to export the sketch as a DXF file to Illustrator.
+A good method when designing functional parts that require specific dimensions is to sketch your part in Fusion 360, then to export the sketch as a DXF file to Illustrator.
 From there, you can format the sketch for laser cutting and cut the part normally.
+Note that you don't want to design text or images in Fusion.

 To use this method, draw your part as a sketch in Fusion 360.
 Once you finish the sketch, find it in the sketches folder and right click on it.
 Select "Save as DXF" and save the file.
 Open the file in Illustrator.
 When you open it, a dialog box will pop up with scaling options.
 These scaling options are important; without setting the correct scale, your part will be wildly out of dimension.
 In the scaling options, you'll see a line that reads: